rexfordessilfie/nextjs-handler-middleware/README.md

 # nextjs-handler-middleware
 A simple Next.js middleware library!
-I made this library because I wanted to learn how to make one, and also to aim for as strong type inference and modular APIs.
+I made this library because I wanted to learn how to make one, and with a goal of strong type inference and modular APIs.

 # Installation
 ```bash